gturedi/StatefulLayout/README.md

 }
 ```

-Then wrap a view which target area to show states with StatefulLayout
+Then wrap a view which target area(view) to show states with StatefulLayout
 ```xml
   <com.gturedi.views.StatefulLayout
         android:id="@+id/stateful"